LagoVista/docs/PipelineModules/Listener.md

 * [TCP](./Listeners/TCP.md) - Listen on a TCP port for messages
 * [UDP](./Listeners/UDP.md) - Listen on a UDP port for datagram based messages

-If you have something that is unique for your implementation you can create a customer listener that monitors your unique channel and then hands these off to the planner to leverage existing processing.
+If you have something that is unique for your implementation, you can create a customer listener that monitors your unique channel and then hands these off to the planner to leverage existing processing.

 It is important that a listener listens for a full message.
-That is to say if the message is sent over multiple TCP packets or datagrams the listener must ensure that all the bytes that make up the message are received prior to handing it off to planner.
-All standard listeners can be configured to do this by default, however if you create your own listner you must ensure this is the case.
+If the message is sent over multiple TCP packets or datagrams, the listener must ensure that all the bytes that make up the message are received prior to handing it off to the planner.
+All standard listeners can be configured to do this by default.
+However, if you create your own listener, you must ensure that this is the case.

-Listeners can be configured to either immediately acknowledge the message as soon as it arrives or configured to keep the connection open until the processing of the message has been completed.
+Listeners can be configured to either immediately acknowledge the message as soon as it arrives or keep the connection open until the processing of the message has been completed.

-With the queue based pipeline architecture your listener will almost always be bottle neck and most critical part of the system both in terms of high availability and performance.
+With the queue-based pipeline architecture, your listener will almost always be a potential bottleneck and the most critical part of the system both in terms of high availability and performance.

-_As of the time of this writing the high availability architecture for the listeners has been designed but not implemented, this includes geo redundent load balancers.
-If you are in need of this place contact us and we will work with you to help understand this approach and ensure it is in place prior to your system going live_
+Note:  At this time, the high availability architecture for the listeners has been designed but not implemented.
+This includes geo-redundant load balancers.
+If you are in need of this, please Contact Us and we will work with you to help understand this approach and ensure that it is in place prior to your system going live.